The Marketing Revolution means it’s time to hustle with like-minded businesses

 The key is to collaborate with your fellow business owners and communicate often, throughout the month, with your joint customers and prospects.
 You expand your reach and are adding value to your customers.

 “Yes!”
-I can hear you say, “but isn’t that what networking is supposed to be about”.
-But we both know that with so many young businesses involved with networking, very few are experienced enough to fully understand the “giver’s gain” concept, i.e. the more you do for others, the more they will do for you.
-Therefore, what goes through most people’s minds when you ask to introduce you to their customers is “I wouldn’t introduce you as you seem like a complete psycho!”
+I can hear you say, “but isn’t that what networking is supposed to be about?”
+However we both know that with so many young businesses involved with networking, very few are experienced enough to fully understand the “giver’s gain” concept, i.e. the more you do for others, the more they will do for you.
+Therefore, what goes through most people’s minds when you ask them to introduce you to their customers is “I wouldn’t introduce you as you seem like a complete psycho!”